Carlsbad, New Mexico

 MS: Southern Illinois University

 Kaleb is doctoral student working with Dr. Colden Baxter in the ISU Stream Ecology Lab and pursuing the Doctoral of Arts degree.
-He has a degree in Biology with a minor in Music from Kansas State University and a MS in Zoology from SIU Carbondale.
+He has an undergraduate degree in Biology with a minor in Music from Kansas State University and a MS in Zoology from Southern Illinois University.
 His masters research examined responses of aquatic insects and riparian birds to an in-stream restoration project in the Cache River Basin of southern Illinois.
 His doctoral research is an investigation of multiple stressors and their effects on stream-riparian ecosystems, with particular focus on the potentially interactive effects of multiple invasive species.

 Heinrich, K.K., M.R.
 Whiles, and C. Roy.
 2013.
 Cascading ecological responses to an in-stream restoration project in a midwestern river.
 Restoration Ecology.
 DOI: 10.1111/rec.12026.